IanWalston/Memory-Balls/README.md

 #Memory-Game

-Memory game made with React and SVG.
+Memory game made with React and SVG elements.